 The Pixies are universally credited with inventing the loud-quiet dynamic in 1987 with their debut EP Come on Pilgrim.
 It wouldn't be until 1990—one year after Nirvana's debut album Bleach—that Cobain's affection for the band would heavily influence his songwriting, and through that lens, "Spirit" pretty much sounds like a Pixies parody.
-Cobain admitted to trying to rip off the group from Boston, and at a big 1992 concert in Reading, he would also acknowledge the song's passing resemblance to the band Boston's "More Than A Feeling."
+Cobain admitted to trying to rip off the group, and at a big 1992 concert in Reading, he also acknowledged the song's passing resemblance to Boston's "More Than A Feeling."

 8. WHEN COBAIN SAW HIMSELF ON TV FOR THE FIRST TIME, HE CALLED HIS MOTHER.

 The music video for "Smells Like Teen Spirit" premiered on MTV's alternative music show 120 Minutes on Sunday, September 29, 1991.
-Cobain watched himself in a hotel room at The Roger Smith Hotel in New York City and called his mother.
-"There's me," he gleefully said.
+Cobain watched himself in a hotel room at The Roger Smith Hotel in New York City and called his mother to tell her, "There's me."

-Killing Joke never took the extra step of actually taking the band to court over the similarities to their 1984 song due to "personal and financial reasons," and possibly because "Eighties" itself sounds an awful lot like The Damned's 1982 song "Life Goes On."
+Killing Joke never actually took the band to court over the similarities to their 1984 song due to "personal and financial reasons," and possibly because "Eighties" itself sounds an awful lot like The Damned's 1982 song "Life Goes On."
 Shrugging and muttering to themselves that good artists borrow and great artists steal, Killing Joke welcomed Dave Grohl behind the drum kit to play on their 2003 album.

 10. THE ORIGINAL MUSIC VIDEO FOR "IN BLOOM" IS FROM 1990 AND SET IN NEW YORK CITY.

-Initially, Kurt Cobain and director Kevin Kerslake agreed on Cobain's idea—an animated story about a girl named Prego who discovers some eggs that hatch.
-Unfortunately, the two discovered too late that the animation would take four months to produce and decided to just use footage from a couple of live performances.
+Initially, Cobain and director Kevin Kerslake agreed on Cobain's idea for the "Lithium" video: an animated story about a girl named Prego who discovers some eggs that hatch.
+Unfortunately, the two discovered—a bit too late—that the animation would take four months to produce and decided to just use footage from a couple of live performances.
 Kerslake did his best to make things interesting by using video of the band at its most vibrant, manic moments during the quiet parts of the song, and vice versa.

-Nevermind producer Butch Vig really wanted Kurt Cobain to double track his vocals to make the songs sound "fuller," "richer," and not have the record label spend a lot of money to purposely sound lo-fi.
+Nevermind producer Butch Vig really wanted Cobain to double track his vocals to make the songs sound "fuller," "richer," and not have the record label spend a lot of money to purposely sound lo-fi.
 Cobain thought that would just be another indication of the band losing its indie, punk credibility (even though he was already recording a major label album).
-Vig knew that Cobain was a big John Lennon fan, so whenever Kurt would initially not agree to sing along with himself, Butch would say "John Lennon did it."
+Vig knew that Cobain was a big John Lennon fan, so whenever Kurt would initially not agree to sing along with himself, Vig would tell him, "John Lennon did it."
 It worked, every time.

-13. "DRAIN YOU," "LOUNGE ACT," AND PARTS OF MOST SONGS ON NEVERMIND ARE ABOUT TOBI VAIL.
+13. "DRAIN YOU," "LOUNGE ACT," AND SEVERAL SONGS ON NEVERMIND ARE REPORTEDLY ABOUT TOBI VAIL.

-Kurt Cobain wrote "Polly" in 1987 after reading an article about the torture and rape of a 14 year old girl.
-Cobain chose to write the song from the perspective of the girl, inventing the name "Polly" to aid in a consistent, innocent enough sounding bird metaphor.
-After hearing this song Bob Dylan was prompted to remark of Cobain, "That kid has heart."
+Kurt Cobain wrote "Polly" in 1987 after reading an article about the torture and rape of a 14-year-old girl.
+Cobain chose to write the song from the perspective of the girl, inventing the name "Polly" to aid in a consistent, innocent-sounding bird metaphor.
+After hearing the song, Bob Dylan said of Cobain, "That kid has heart."

 15. THE BAND WAS THROWN OUT OF THEIR OWN RECORD RELEASE PARTY.

-On a Friday the 13th, Geffen threw the band a record release party with invitations that read, "Nevermind Triskaidekaphobia, it's Nirvana."
-To fight any bad luck spirits, Cobain started a full fledged food fight when he threw ranch dressing at Novoselic, and a bouncer responded by grabbing the two and Grohl and throwing them out.
+On a Friday the 13th, Geffen threw the band a record release party with invitations that read, "Nevermind Triskaidekaphobia, Here's Nirvana."
+Cobain started a full-fledged food fight when he threw ranch dressing at Novoselic, and a bouncer responded by grabbing the two and Grohl and throwing them out.
 The band then stood in the alley behind the club and talked to their friends through the window, before moving the party to a friend's place, where Cobain shot a fire extinguisher and the place had to be evacuated.
-At the next venue, Kurt completed the destruction trifecta by tossing a gold record plaque by the group Nelson into a microwave after proclaiming it an "affront to humankind."
+At the next venue, Cobain completed the destruction trifecta by tossing a gold record plaque by the group Nelson into a microwave after proclaiming it an "affront to humankind."

 16. "WEIRD AL" YANKOVIC ASKED FOR NIRVANA'S PERMISSION TO WRITE "SMELLS LIKE NIRVANA" IN THEIR SATURDAY NIGHT LIVE DRESSING ROOM.

-Cobain tended to start his ideas of album titles free of subtlety—before reading a sign in San Francisco that said to "Bleach Your Works," Nirvana's first album was under the operating title Too Many Humans.
-Nevermind started out as Sheep, married to artwork of rows and rows of identical houses.
+Nirvana's album titles tended to evolve over time: Nirvana's first album was recorded under the operating title Too Many Humans, until Cobain saw a sign in San Francisco that said to "Bleach Your Works"; Nevermind started out as Sheep, married to artwork of rows and rows of identical houses.
 Even though it was intended as a joke, Novoselic pointed out to Cobain that he was opening himself up to tons of potential lawsuits, and the idea was dropped.

 18. THE SONG "I HATE MYSELF AND I WANT TO DIE" FEATURES A JACK HANDEY "DEEP THOUGHT."